 How are sleep disorders diagnosed?

 Our board-certified physicians can conduct a comprehensive home sleep study to accurately diagnose your sleep disorder and determine the underlying cause of your symptoms.
-Our state-of-the-art Manhattan sleep lab performs polysomnography (sleep studies) including home sleep studies to accurately diagnose your sleep disorder.

 Once a diagnosis has been made, your doctor will explain the next steps for possible treatment options to help you achieve better sleep and a better quality of life.
 For patients suffering from obstructive sleep apnea and snoring who are unable to use or remain compliant with CPAP therapy, you may be a candidate for various CPAP alternatives.

 If you’re suffering from symptoms of any sleep disorders, the first step to feeling better is getting a sleep study performed to accurately diagnose your condition.
-To schedule a sleep study at eos sleep diagnostics’ NYC sleep lab, call 212.752.4345 or fill out the form on this page to request an appointment with one of our sleep specialists.
+To schedule a sleep study at eos sleep diagnostics, call 212.873.6036 or fill out the form on this page to request an appointment with one of our sleep specialists.